-A Thermarest Sleeping Bag is perhaps the last sleeping bag you will ever need to buy.
 I have started winter camping and was looking for a sleeping bag that would allow me to camp out in temperatures under 32 F ( 0 °C) as well as double as a sleeping bag I could use in the spring, summer and fall.
-The question is can the Thermarest Oberon Sleeping Bag work in variety of temperatures or is it solely for winter camping?
-Find out in my review below.
+The question is can the Therm-a-Rest Oberon can work in variety of temperatures or is it solely for winter camping?
+A Therm-a-Rest Sleeping Bag is perhaps the last sleeping bag you will ever need to buy.

 Who is this Sleeping Bag For?

 Skiers, climbers, adventures and your everyday camper will love the warmth, lightweight feel and packability of the Thermarest Oberon 0 Degree Bag.
 Keep in mind this bag is not just made for winter camping.
 If you plan on camping in temperatures well below zero you’ll want to look for a bag with a comfort rating around -20F such as the Therm-a-Rest Poler -20 Sleeping Bag.

 The Therm-a-Rest Oberson Sleeping Bag packs down small, is incredibly warm and best of all feels amazing when wrapped around your body.
 This is the sort of sleeping bag that will make it difficult to pull yourself out of on cold days.
 You won’t want to leave this comfort behind.
 Having tested a handful of sleeping bags this winter, the Therm-a-Rest Oberon OF ($519) is the bag I pick anytime I’m heading out for an overnight ski tour or longer missions.